-- To improve quality of care and the quality of life for CYP with a LD and/or autism. - To enhance community capacity to support the needs of this population, thereby reducing inappropriate hospital admissions and residential placements.
+- To improve quality of care and the quality of life for CYP with a LD and/or autism. - To enhance community capacity to support the needs of this population, thereby reducing inappropriate inpatient admissions and out of area placements.

 The TCP is focused on the following CYP: